techidaily/site-win11-tips/source/_posts/5-methods-for-windows-easy-access-center-entry.md

 ## 1\.
 Use a Keyboard Shortcut

- You can easily access most of your apps by using the[Windows keyboard shortcuts](https://www.makeuseof.com/tag/windows-shortcuts-101-ultimate-keyboard-shortcut-guide/) .
+ You can easily access most of your apps by using the [Windows keyboard shortcuts](https://www.makeuseof.com/tag/windows-shortcuts-101-ultimate-keyboard-shortcut-guide/) .
 If you want to open the Ease of Access Center quickly, press**Win + U** .

 Alternatively, use the on-screen keyboard by following these steps: